 A Colonial Christmas

-“A Colonial Christmas” at Jamestown Settlement and Yorktown Victory Center offers a glimpse of 17th- and 18th-century holiday traditions with special tours and interpretive programs and, beginning December 20, musical entertainment of the period.
+“A Colonial Christmas” at Jamestown Settlement and Yorktown Victory Center offers a glimpse of 17th- and 18th-century holiday traditions with special tours and interpretive programs, and December 26-31, musical entertainment of the period.

 “A Jamestown Christmas” holiday film and special interpretive programs compare and contrast English Christmas customs